A calculus for flow categories: Flow categories and framed manifolds

 For $n=1$ we get that $\Omega_1^{fr}\cong \Z/2\Z$ is generated by a non-trivially framed circle.
 This non-trivial framing can be obtained by pulling back a framed point in $S^2$ via the Hopf map $h\colon S^3\to S^2$ and stabilizing.
 We shall call this non-trivially framed circle $\eta$, in line with the standard notation for the non-trivial element $\eta\in \pi_1^{st}$.

 For $n=2$ we get $\Omega_2^{fr}\cong \Z/2\Z$ is generated by the torus $\eta^2$ which we also call $\varepsilon$, to avoid confusion later on with words used for Baues-Hennes spaces.
 A framed surface $S$ is orientable, so if we have an embedded circle $C$ in $S$, its normal bundle in $S$ is trivial and can therefore be used to get a framing of $C$.
-Circles determining a symplectic basis for $H_1(S;\Z_2)$, together with these induced framings, can be used to calculate the Arf invariant of $S$, and in particular whether the surface as a whole is framed trivially or not.
+Circles determining a symplectic basis for $H_1(S;\Z/2\Z)$, together with these induced framings, can be used to calculate the Arf invariant of $S$, and in particular whether the surface as a whole is framed trivially or not.

 We will also need a relative version.
 Assume we have two non-trivially framed circles embedded in some $\R^m$ with $m\geq 4$.
 Since together they represent the trivial element in $\Omega^{fr}_1\cong\Z/2\Z$, we can find a framed cobordism $W$ which bounds them in $\R^{m}\times [0,\infty)$.
 Using a relative version of the Pontryagin-Thom construction, we see that between two non-trivially framed circles there are exactly two framed cobordisms $W$, up to framed cobordisms which are fixed near the boundary.
 As we can do framed surgeries along trivially framed circles in $W$, we see that both of these framed cobordisms can be represented by a cylinder.
+Furthermore, adding the non-trivially framed torus $\varepsilon$ to one gives the other.

 \begin{remark} Given a framed circle $C$ in some $\R^m$ and a point on $C$, there is exactly one tangential direction which together with the framing gives an element of $\SO(m)$.
 Varying the point in $C$ gives an element $H_1(\SO(m))\cong \Z/2\Z$ with the property that $C$ is trivially framed if and only if this element is non-trivial in $H_1(\SO(m))$, compare \cite[\textsection 3.2]{LipSarSq}. \end{remark}